cisagov/Malcolm/sensor-iso/README.md

 zeek:watcher                     RUNNING   pid 14441, uptime 8 days, 20:22:32
 zeek:zeekctl                     RUNNING   pid 14433, uptime 8 days, 20:22:32
 ```

+### <a name="ZeekIntel"></a>Zeek Intelligence Framework

+To quote Zeek's [Intelligence Framework](https://docs.zeek.org/en/master/frameworks/intel.html) documentation, "The goals of Zeek’s Intelligence Framework are to consume intelligence data, make it available for matching, and provide infrastructure to improve performance and memory utilization.
+Data in the Intelligence Framework is an atomic piece of intelligence such as an IP address or an e-mail address.
+This atomic data will be packed with metadata such as a freeform source field, a freeform descriptive field, and a URL which might lead to more information about the specific item."
+Zeek [intelligence](https://docs.zeek.org/en/master/scripts/base/frameworks/intel/main.zeek.html) [indicator types](https://docs.zeek.org/en/master/scripts/base/frameworks/intel/main.zeek.html#type-Intel::Type) include IP addresses, URLs, file names, hashes, email addresses, and more.

+Hedgehog Linux doesn't come bundled with intelligence files from any particular feed, but they can be easily included into your local instance.
+Before Zeek starts, Hedgehog Linux configures it such that intelligence files will be automatically included in its local policy.
+Subdirectories under `/opt/sensor/sensor_ctl/zeek/intel` which contain their own `__load__.zeek` file will be `@load`-ed as-is, while subdirectories containing "loose" intelligence files will be [loaded](https://docs.zeek.org/en/master/frameworks/intel.html#loading-intelligence) automatically with a `redef Intel::read_files` directive.

+Note that Hedgehog Linux does not manage updates for these intelligence files.
+You should use the update mechanism suggested by your feeds' maintainers to keep them up to date.
+Adding and deleting intelligence files under this directory will take effect upon restarting Zeek.

 # <a name="ISOBuild"></a>Appendix A - Generating the ISO